 ASIC is Australia’s corporate, markets and financial services regulator.
 The commission’s website provides guidelines for whistleblowers in the corporate sector.

 It says that a whistleblower must be a current employee of the company they’re exposing.
 They must provide the information to management, an authorised personnel member, or to ASIC itself.
-An informant cannot anonymous, despite the consequences.
+An informant cannot be anonymous, despite the consequences.
 They must establish reasonable grounds for suspecting the alleged conduct, and their disclosure must be made in “good faith”.

 There is little doubt that the requirement to disclose identity and have reasonable grounds act as a deterrent to employees coming forward, while the requirement to be a current employee ensures former workers cannot blow the whistle – even if they were dismissed after threatening to expose the truth.